-- Dilution under all company plans would be more than 10% of the outstanding shares on a non-diluted basis, OR - The historic burn rate for all company plans has been more than 2% per year.
-If equity has been granted as part of the resolution subject to shareholder approval and the grants made exceed 2% of the outstanding shares a vote AGAINST is warranted.
+- Dilution under all company plans would be more than 10 percent of the outstanding shares on a non-diluted basis, OR - The historic burn rate for all company plans has been more than 2 percent per year (generally averaged over most recent three-year period).
+If equity has been granted as part of the resolution subject to shareholder approval and the grants made exceed 2 percent of the outstanding shares a vote AGAINST is warranted.